moby/moby/docs/sources/reference/run.md

 In foreground mode (the default when `-d` is not specified), `docker run` can start the process in the container and attach the console to the process's standard input, output, and standard error.
-It can even pretend to be a TTY (this is what most commandline executables expect) and pass along signals.
+It can even pretend to be a TTY (this is what most command line executables expect) and pass along signals.
 All of that is configurable:

     -a=[]           : Attach to ``stdin``, ``stdout`` and/or ``stderr``